base/base/crates/op-succinct/book/advanced/block-data.md

 The `block-data` script is a convenient CLI tool to fetch the block & fee data for a given range of blocks on a rollup.

-> Performs better with high RPS supported on the L2 RPC endpoint.
+> Performs better with high RPS (requests per second) supported on the L2 RPC endpoint.

 ## Overview